-- a.
-The Operator or for-hire Applicator is prohibited from performing any product application if dead or visibly distressed non-target organisms and/or stunted, wilted, or desiccated non-target submerged or emergent aquatic plants are observed during any pre-application monitoring. - b.
-During any product application under this general permit, all Operators or for-hire Applicators must visually assess the area to and around where products are applied for possible and observable adverse incidents, as defined in Appendix A, including the unanticipated death or distress of non-target organisms and disruption of wildlife habitat, recreational or municipal water use.
+a.
+During any product application under this general permit, all Operators or for-hire Applicators must visually assess the area to and around where products are applied for possible and observable adverse incidents, as defined in Appendix A, including the unanticipated death or distress of non-target organisms and disruption of wildlife habitat..